 Try Not to Panic

-It's unusual for a preschooler to bite, but biting is within the range of normal behaviors for 3- or 4-year-olds.
+It's unusual for a preschooler to bite, but biting is within the range of normal behaviors for three- or four-year-olds.
 Nonetheless, biting must be prevented.

 It upsets the child who is bitten and her parents more than any other form of childhood aggression.
 (Being confronted with the distress parents display when their child is bitten is probably a big part of why teachers are so anxious about it.)